If We Only Show Our Beautiful Selves …

 Fitness comes in fits and spurts, but ultimately rises overall if we are truly devoted to bettering ourselves.
 So too it is with strength and writing and love.

 These lessons are not new.
 These stories we have heard.
 But we need to keep telling them to each other, and we need to keep relearning those lessons that are important.
-We improve through small steps, not by a sudden thunderbolt.

 Be brave.
 Show the missed lift.
 Walk out your front door with no make-up once in a while.
 Say “I made a mistake.”
 The world improves when we admit that we are all fundamentally human.